carlota-upm/tfg/README.md

 ## 📷 Visualization Examples

-Here are some examples of the plots you can generate:
+Here are some examples of the plots from the Allais Paradox you can generate:

 ### Inconsistencies Plot